Bowers & Wilkins: Early years

 Bowers & Wilkins began as a radio and electronics shop in Worthing.
-It was started after World War II by Bowers and Roy Wilkins who had met while serving in the Royal Corps of Signals during the war.
+It was started after World War II by John Bowers & Roy Wilkins, who had met while serving in the Royal Corps of Signals during the war.
 The shop expanded to include televisions retail, a rentals business and a service department run by Peter Hayward.
 When the shop began supplying public address equipment to schools and churches in Sussex, Bowers became increasingly involved in the design and assembly of loudspeakers, eventually setting up a small production line in workshops behind the shop.

 1960s

-In 1966, Bowers started a separate business: B&W Loudspeakers Ltd., and was no longer involved with the shop itself.
-The first production line was established in the workshops in the shop's backyard.
-The shop still exists to this day, and the remnants of the original production line can still be seen.
-The shop is now owned by and managed by Roy's son Paul Wilkins, who together with Chris Hugill used to run the UK distribution arm of B&W, B&W Loudspeakers UK Ltd. They also acted as the UK distribution of the aforementioned Aura range of electronics, and Nakamichi compact cassette decks.
+In 1966, Bowers founded a separate company, B&W Loudspeakers Ltd., marking a shift away from his involvement with the original shop.
+The first production line for B&W Loudspeakers was set up in workshops located in the shop's backyard.
+Remarkably, the shop still operates today, with remnants of the original production line visible as a nod to its history.

+The shop is now owned and managed by Roy's son, Paul Wilkins, who, along with Chris Hugill, previously ran B&W Loudspeakers UK Ltd., the company's UK distribution arm.
+They also oversaw the distribution of the Aura range of electronics and Nakamichi compact cassette decks in the UK.

 The 1967 P1 was the first commercial speaker from B&W. The cabinet and filter were B&W's own, but the drivers came from EMI and Celestion.
 The profits of the P1 allowed Bowers to purchase a Radiometer Oscillator and Pen Recorder, allowing for calibration certificates for every speaker sold.

 In 1968, Audioscript in the Netherlands became the first international distributor appointed.
 The DM1 (Domestic Monitor) and DM3 were introduced.
 Dennis Ward (a former technical manager at EMI) became a member of the board in 1969.